 - No phone service

-- Live chat not yet available in Australia
+- No live chat available in Australia yet

 How do I open an eToro Australia account?

 It's free and easy to create an eToro account.
-Simply apply online by clicking the go to site button at the top of this page and follow these steps:
+Simply apply online by clicking the "Go to site" button at the top of this article and follow these steps: